An infinite class of quantum codes derived from duadic constacyclic codes: Quantum codes from duadic constacyclic codes

 The last equality of (\ref{Eq:1}) arises from the fact that when $\gcd(3,n_2)=1$ and $n_2\equiv 1 \pmod 3$ (respectively when $n_2\equiv 2 \pmod 3$), we have that $(x-a)$ (respectively $(x-a^2)$) divides the generator polynomial of even-like duadic $a$-constacyclic codes of length $n_2$.

 Second, let $v=s+j_0tn_2$ for some $s \in U_0 \cup U_1$ and $0\le j_0\le n_1-1$.
 Then

-Thus $c(x^{n_1}) \in C_S$ and have the same weight as $c(x)$.
+Thus $c(x^{n_1}) \in C_S$ and has the same weight as $c(x)$.
 This completes the proof of the first part.
-The second part is an immediate consequence of the first part. \end{proof} An application of this result is provided below.
-In particular, we show that in certain odd-like duadic constacyclic codes the minimum odd-like weight is larger than the minimum even-like weight.
-In other words, we can design even-like and odd-like duadic constacyclic codes $D \subsetneq C$ such that
+The second part is an immediate consequence of the first part. $\square$\end{proof} An application of this result is provided below.
+In particular, one can design even-like and odd-like duadic constacyclic codes $D$ and $C$, respectively, such that $D \subsetneq C$ and

-Since the minimum distance of quantum codes in Theorem \ref{T:3} are computed using the minimum odd-like weight, this observation helps us constructing an infinite family of degenerate quantum codes.
+Since the minimum distance of quantum codes in Theorem \ref{T:3} are computed using the minimum odd-like weight, this observation helps us to construct an infinite family of degenerate quantum codes.